Blog post

 Does HIPAA Compliance Apply to Me?

 YES.
-If you are providing healthcare in the United States, you can safely assume, with a high degree of sureness, that HIPAA compliance is important for you.
+If you are providing healthcare in the United States, you can safely assume, with a high degree of certainty, that HIPAA compliance is important for you.

 This article is part of a series of posts relating to HIPAA law and regulation.
 The information provided is meant as general guidance only and is not intended to be legal advice.